 4.1 Project Solicitation and Initial Review

 The EMC generally awards effectiveness monitoring research projects on an annual basis.
 In fiscal year (FY) 2021/2022 and prior, projects were awarded as contracts.
-Beginning in 2022/23 FY, projects will be solicited through a once-a-year Grant Solicitation.
+Beginning in 2022/23 FY, projects are solicited through a once-a-year Grant Solicitation.
 The solicitation for project proposal is usually released at the start of the FY in July (also see Figure 3 for general timeline), although the solicitation may be released sooner in future years.
 Prospective projects must be proposed to the EMC using the Initial Concept Proposal (ICP), which is a form that must be submitted electronically by a specified date and time (typically September).
 All ICPs that are not submitted by the specified deadline in the solicitation, are not complete, or are outside the scope of the EMC will be rejected.
 All ICPs that are not submitted by the specified deadline in the RFP, are not complete, or are outside the scope of the EMC will be rejected.